Passions (Homilius): Passions

-These works are among the last Passions in the 18th century.
-They retain the gospel texts, but restrict the function of the chorus mainly to chorales and the crowd choruses setting direct speech from the gospels.
+These works are among the last oratorio Passions in the 18th century.
+They retain the gospel texts, which is interspersed with chorales and madrigal poetry.
+Many of the chorales are no longer part of the Protestant German hymnal Evangelisches Gesangbuch.
+The madrigal texts were probably written by local authors whom Homilius knew.
+The function of the chorus is restricted mainly to chorales and the crowd choruses setting direct speech from the gospels.

 Matthäuspassion

 The Matthäuspassion (St Matthew Passion) "Ein Lämmlein geht und trägt die Schuld", HoWV 1.3, is a Passion in two parts of 50 movements, scored for six soloists, four-part choir and orchestra.
-It begins with the a chorale, "Ein Lämmlein geht und trägt die Schuld".
+It begins with a chorale, "Ein Lämmlein geht und trägt die Schuld".

 The Passion is not yet published; a critical edition by Carus-Verlag is in preparation, but was held up by the COVID-19 pandemic.
 The Passion features choruses that lay choirs are able to perform, but solo movements are written for professionals.